jamesdinardo/Retail-Forecasting/README.md

 ![Plot9](https://github.com/jamesdinardo/Retail-Forecasting/blob/master/img/feature_importances.png)

 This again suggests that departments are an important predictor of sales, along with store size, and certain holiday weeks (47 and 51).
-Dropping all but the top 50 features (plus the 3 years) makes are model more robust against overfitting, so we will do that and inspect the results:
+Dropping all but the top 50 features (plus the 3 years) makes our model more robust against overfitting, so we will do that and inspect the results:

 ~~~
 y_pred = dt.predict(X_test)